wildfauve/discourse/README.md

 **Type Parsers**

-Discourse only supports the `text/html` and `application/json` media_types.
+Discourse only supports the `text/html` and `application/json` media_types for parsing incoming message bodies.
 But you can add your own by providing Discourse with a hash in the `{media_type => Object}` format.
-Your object must respond to a `call`, will be provided with a single argument containing the HTTP response body, and it can return an type of Ruby object.
+Your object must respond to a `call`, will be provided with a single argument containing the message body, and it can return any type of Ruby object.

 So, for instance: